Screening and Selection Process to Fill a Classified Position

 2. Screen the applications and resumes:

 Each screener should independently review each application and resume and rate each job qualification to determine each applicant's total score on the AA-28.
-Then each screener's totals will be sued to prepare a summary AA-28 form that shows the total combined scores (the sum of each screener's scores) or the average score (the total score of all the screeners divided by the number of screeners).
+Next, each screener's totals will be used to prepare a summary AA-28 form that shows the total combined scores (the sum of each screener's scores) or the average score (the total score of all the screeners divided by the number of screeners).
 Indicate on the summary AA-28 the applicants you would like to interview.

 3. Authorization to conduct interviews: